Mouflon: Description

-Mouflon has reddish to dark brown, short-haired coats with dark back stripes and black ventral areas and light-colored saddle patches.
+Mouflon have reddish to dark brown, short-haired coats with dark back stripes and black ventral areas and light-colored saddle patches.
 The males are horned; some females are horned, while others are polled.
 The horns of mature rams are curved almost one full revolution (up to 85 cm).
 Mouflon have shoulder heights of around 0.9 m and body weights of 50 kg (males) and 35 kg (females).

 Distribution and habitat

-Mouflon are found in the Lesser Caucasus in southeastern Turkey, Armenia and Azerbaijan, and in Iran's western Alborz region and the Zagros Mountains spanning across eastern Iraq and western Iran.
-It was possibly introduced to Cyprus during the Neolithic period.
+Mouflon are found in the Lesser Caucasus in southeastern Turkey, Armenia and Azerbaijan, and in Iran's western Alborz region and the Zagros Mountains spanning eastern Iraq and western Iran.
+They were possibly introduced to Cyprus during the Neolithic period.

 Behaviour and ecology

 Reproduction

 Mouflon rams have a strict dominance hierarchy.
 Before mating season or "rut", which is from late autumn to early winter, rams try to create a dominance hierarchy to determine access to ewes (female mouflon) for mating.
 Mouflon rams fight one another to obtain dominance and win an opportunity to mate with females.
-Mouflons reach sexual maturity at the age of 2 to 4 years.
-Young rams need to obtain dominance before they get a chance to mate, which takes another 3 years for them to start mating.
-Mouflon ewes also go through a similar hierarchy process in terms of social status in the first 2 years, but can breed even at low status.
-Pregnancy in females lasts 5 months, in which they produce one to two offspring.
+Mouflons reach sexual maturity at the age of two to four years.
+Young rams need to obtain dominance before they get a chance to mate, which takes another three years.
+Mouflon ewes also go through a similar hierarchy process in terms of social status in the first two years, but can breed even at low status.
+Pregnancy in females lasts five months, in which they produce one to two offspring.

 A mouflon was cloned successfully in early 2001, and lived at least seven months, making it the first clone of an endangered mammal to survive beyond infancy.
 This demonstrated that a common species (in this case, a domestic sheep) can successfully become a surrogate for the birth of an exotic animal such as the mouflon.
 If cloning of the mouflon can proceed successfully, it has the potential to reduce strain on the number of living specimens.